satvikpendem/satvikpendem.com/blog/productivity/apps/index.md

 ## [SMPlayer](https://www.smplayer.info/) (**free**, open source)

 This is another media player, but it has the special quality of being mpv-based.
-I watch to a lot of lectures, listen audiobooks and podcasts at 4x speed, but at this speed there's a lot of distortion.
+I watch to a lot of lectures, listen to audiobooks and podcasts at 4x speed, but at this speed there's a lot of distortion.
 However, there are some settings in mpv which can counter-act this and make it sound natural, just like in Edge, Chrome, or Firefox (Safari suffers from this issue as well unfortunately).
 These settings are adding a `scaletempo` audio filter with the following properties:

 `scaletempo=stride=30:overlap=.50:search=10`